A Human-Centric Framework for Data Attribution in Large Language Models: Human-centric Data Attribution

 \subsubsection{Did the Data Causally Influence the Model?}

-Causality-based attribution (`contributive attribution' in \citet{worledge2024unifying}) aims to quantify the influence that training data points have on model behavior by estimating the change in model outputs or parameters under counterfactual training scenarios, such as removing or reweighting data points.
-In contrast to the above similarity-based approach, text identified by causality-based methods may seem unconnected to the generated text.
+Causality-based attribution (`contributive attribution' in \citet{worledge2024unifying}) aims to quantify the influence of training data points on model behavior.
+This is done by estimating the change in model outputs or parameters under counterfactual training scenarios, e.g. removing or reweighting data points.
+In contrast to the similarity-based approach, text identified by causality-based methods may seem unconnected to the generated text.
 For attribution to training data, causality-based methods are functions that estimates the importance of a training instance given a specific model, its training data, a given input and the output generated in response to that input.
-Another relevant line of research is \textit{data curation} where data ablations or data quality assessments is used to establish how much training on a given dataset contributed to model improvement on a given metric~\cite{wettig-et-al-2025_organizewebconstructingdomains, olmo2025olmo3}. \citet{shi2025flexolmoopenlanguagemodels} proposes an architectural paradigm of federated training different experts of a Mixture-of-Experts model \citep{6797059, shazeerOutrageouslyLargeNeural2017} on isolated datasets from known owners.
-The trained router of the model can then be used for attributing the contribution of different datasets to a models' output. \paragraph{Current technical feasibility} Causality-based methods are challenging to implement on an LLM scale, as their costs scale with dataset size and parameter counts, making them prohibitively expensive. \citet{wang2024economicsolutioncopyrightchallenges} propose using Shapley values, which estimate the utility of training data subsets to value data and compensate contributors.
-The main drawback is that a model has to be retrained multiple times to establish the utility of different data subsets.
-Model-centric approaches such as influence functions measure a data point's counterfactual effects on the model parameters~\cite{worledge2024unifying}.
-Given a generated output, the influence of each individual training sample can be calculated.
-At present, while several teams proposed influence functions-based data attribution solutions at the smaller LLM scale~\cite{park2023trakattributingmodelbehavior,changScalableInfluenceFact2024, grosse2023studyinglargelanguagemodel}, but there are also concerns about their performance~\cite{li2024influencefunctionsworklarge} and what they actually reflect~\cite{bae2022influencefunctionsanswerquestion}.
+Another relevant line of research is data curation, where data ablations or quality assessments are used to establish how much training on a given dataset contributed to model improvement on a given metric~\cite{wettig-et-al-2025_organizewebconstructingdomains, olmo2025olmo3}. \citet{shi2025flexolmoopenlanguagemodels} propose an architectural paradigm of federated training different experts of a Mixture-of-Experts model \citep{6797059, shazeerOutrageouslyLargeNeural2017} on isolated datasets from known owners.
+The trained router can then be used for attributing the contribution of different datasets to a models' output.